 Why did the customer contact us?

-Ensolum personnel were retained to investigate the source, magnitude and extent of petroleum hydrocarbons in on-site soil and groundwater, and to conduct response actions to mitigate on-site contamination and its off-site migration.
-Based on Site conditions a Remedy Standard B closure has been selected utilizing a Plume Management Zone for the affected area.
-The excavation and bioremediation of source area soils, installation of a permeable barrier wall, and recovery of non-aqueous phase liquids (NAPL), soil vapor, and impacted groundwater utilizing dual-phase extraction (DPE) were selected as the appropriate response actions.
+Ensolum personnel investigated the source, magnitude and extent of petroleum hydrocarbons in on-site soil and groundwater.
+Ensolum also conducted response actions to mitigate on-site contamination and its off-site migration.
+Based on Site conditions, a Remedy Standard B closure has been selected utilizing a Plume Management Zone for the affected area.
+Ensolum selected the excavation and bioremediation of source area soils, installation of a permeable barrier wall, and recovery of non-aqueous phase liquids (NAPL), soil vapor, and impacted groundwater utilizing dual-phase extraction (DPE) as the appropriate response actions.
+Thus, Ensolum implemented Crude Transmission Pipeline Corrective Action.

 Crude Transmission Pipeline Corrective Action